microsoft/pai/docs/user/troubleshooting_job.md

    ![over requested 1](imgs/web_job_details_over1.png)

    Click *View Application Summary*, there is exception with message like below. it specifies which resource is over than maximum number.
-In below case, it requests 48 virtual cores, but 24 virtual cores is maximum available number in this cluster.
+In below case, it requests 48 virtual cores, but 24 virtual cores are maximum available number in this cluster.

    ![over requested 1](imgs/web_job_details_over2.png)